Bad credit personal loans

 First, you’ll want to check you meet the basic criteria for applying.
 You must be:

-• Employed or have another regular source of income; and
+• Employed or have another regular source of income

 • Your income

-• How long you’ve been in your current address for (again the longer the better)
+• How long you've been in your current address (longer is better)

 • The amount you’re borrowing